Bachelor of Science, Bachelor of Arts | College of Arts and Science

 Most A.B. graduates who go on to work immediately after graduation are also employed by industry, but often not as chemists.
 Many work in technical or scientific sales; others report job titles as diverse as staff programmer and market research analyst.

-About half of our students enter graduate or professional school after graduation.
+If you chose not to enter the workforce after graduation, you could attend graduate or professional school after graduation.
 These additional degrees are often earned in biochemistry, business or medicine.
 Our B.S. graduates with excellent academic records have been accepted for graduate studies in chemistry or biochemistry at nearly every major university in the country.
 Several have gone on to college or university teaching careers.
-For those interested in medical research, this degree is also a good choice.
+If you're interested in medical research, this degree is also a good choice.
 Our A.B. degree recipients often pursue further studies in the chemical and health professions, business, or the life sciences.
 Both B.S. and A.B. graduates with excellent academic records are accepted to medical and dental schools; most frequently, these are schools in the state of Ohio.